Using Play Therapy To Help Children Communicate

 Play therapy as a form of expression for children

 Play therapy techniques are effective at helping children express themselves when they are unable to use their words to get across their thoughts and feelings.
-In-play therapy, the toys used serve as the child's words - toys that become a language once the child engages in play.
+In-play therapy, the toys used serve as the child's words – the toys become language expressed through play.

 Play therapy helps children heal from what is troubling them by giving them a voice to tell their therapists what is wrong.
-This allows the therapist to reach the child when perhaps the therapist was unable to before.
 The therapist can also help the child build on their emotional or social skills, resolve inner conflicts, and improve cognitive development, all through play.

 What is play therapy?

-The term "play therapy" refers to a variety of treatment methods that use play as therapy.
-Insofar as play therapy for children, this form of therapy is different from when a child normally plays with their toys.
+Play therapy for children is different from when a child normally plays with their toys.
 This is because the therapist encourages the child to confront and resolve their problems while playing with the toys.
 The child believes they are just having fun, unaware that the therapist is also working to help them confront a problem.

 Play therapy is an extension of the normal way children learn about themselves and their relationships with others.
 In-play therapy, children learn: